Ed Hussey –

-Regular past overtime can be included in claims along with wages, fees and compulsory commission payments.
+Overtime paid against a contractual obligation to pay at a set and defined rate can be included in claims along with wages, non-discretionary fees and commission payments and piece rate payments.

 Discretionary bonuses, tips, commissions and non-cash payments should be excluded.
 Apprenticeship Levy and Student Loans must continue to be paid and are not covered by the Scheme.